India sees surge in COVID-19 cases of 95,000 in just one day | CBC News

 OSHA proposed fining the world's biggest pork processor $13,494 US, the maximum allowed by law.
 Smithfield, owned by China's WH Group Ltd, thinks the citation is without merit and plans to contest it, a spokesperson said.

-The massive temples and pyramids of Teotihuacan, one of Mexico's top tourist destinations, reopened to visitors on Thursday, more than five months after closing in an effort to slow the spread of the coronavirus.
+The massive temples and pyramids of Teotihuacan, one of the top tourist destinations in Mexico, reopened to visitors on Thursday, more than five months after closing, in an effort to slow the spread of the coronavirus.

 A trickle of tourists could be seen Thursday morning along the ancient city's main thoroughfare, the so-called Avenue of the Dead, though they were not allowed to scale the site's three tallest pyramids.